New website design, same trusted platform.

 The book was written to be accessible to novices with some object-oriented experience, but for more experienced programmers, it will at minimum offer new things to think about and new points of view to consider, even if you disagree in the end with some of its suggestions.

-Chapter 1 is the only one with just theory.
-It explains the whys, whens, and wherefores of object-oriented design, and sets the theme of the book: Applications that are easy to change are “a pleasure to write and a joy to extend”.
-Applications that resist that change are the opposite.
+• Chapter 1 is the only one with just theory.
+It explains the whys, whens, and wherefores of object-oriented design, setting the theme of the book: Applications that are easy to change are “a pleasure to write and a joy to extend”.
+Applications that resist change are the opposite.

-The rest of the chapters progressively explains object-oriented design using the SOLID design principles and design patterns, each one building on the concepts and code of the last.
+• The rest of the chapters progressively explain object-oriented design using the SOLID design principles and design patterns, each building on the concepts and code of the last.

 The author is the first to admit that the ideas in the book are not hers but belong to the entire object-oriented design community; she “is merely a translator”.
 If that is so, she does a fantastic job at it.
 With its clear writing style and great explanations, the book was a joy to read.
 I finished the book loving object-oriented design as never before.